slipwayhq/slipway_docs/docs/getting-started/installing-slipway.md

 It should display the Component output as a white square containing the text "hello".

-If your terminal doesn't display the image, you can add the `--output .` argument to write the output image to the current directory.
+If your terminal doesn't display the image, you can add the `-o output.png` argument to write the output image to an `output.png` file.